Mark

 The young have shown themselves to be for Rome and for the Church a special gift of the Spirit of God… I did not hesitate to ask them to make a radical choice of faith and life and present them with a stupendous task: to become "morning watchmen” at the dawn of the new millennium. —POPE JOHN PAUL II, Novo Millennio Inuente, n.9

-Benedict XVI continued this appeal to the youth in a message that describes in more detail this coming ‘new age’:
+Benedict XVI continued this appeal to the youth in a message that describes in more detail this coming ‘new age’ (to be differentiated from the counterfeit “new age” spirituality prevalent today):

 Empowered by the Spirit, and drawing upon faith’s rich vision, a new generation of Christians is being called to help build a world in which God’s gift of life is welcomed, respected and cherished—not rejected, feared as a threat, and destroyed.
 A new age in which love is not greedy or self-seeking, but pure, faithful and genuinely free, open to others, respectful of their dignity, seeking their good, radiating joy and beauty.
 A new age in which hope liberates us from the shallowness, apathy, and self-absorption which deaden our souls and poison our relationships.
 Dear young friends, the Lord is asking you to be prophets of this new age… —POPE BENEDICT XVI, Homily, World Youth Day, Sydney, Australia, July 20th, 2008

-The Holy Father referred to this new age again while speaking to the people of the United Kingdom in his recent trip there:
+He referred to this new era again while speaking to the people of the United Kingdom in his visit there:

 This nation, and the Europe which [Saint] Bede and his contemporaries helped to build, once again stands at the threshold of a new age. —POPE BENEDICT XVI, Address at Ecumenical Celebration, London, England; September 1th, 2010; Zenit.org